 Master Black Belts (MBB): Their responsibilities are to provide day to day leadership on Six Sigma projects.
-Also, they provide training to Green belt and Black belt beside acting as a connection to the Six Sigma project team and top leadership.
+Also, they provide training to Six Sigma Master Black Belt Certiication acting as a connection to the Sigma project team and top leadership.

-Black belt (BB): Lead Six Sigma projects and trains and mentors Green belt and yellow belt.
+Black belt (BB): Lead Six Sigma Black Belt Certification projects and trains and mentors Green belt and yellow belt.
 They are 100% devoted to Six Sigma project.

 Green Belt (GB): GB work on a part-time basis on the Six Sigma project.
-Any individual who has completed Green belt certification devotes no more than 10% to 50% on the Six Sigma project.
+Any individual who has completed Six Sigma Green Belt Certification devotes no more than 10% to 50% on the Sigma project.
 Green belt assists Black Belts on carrying out lean Six Sigma projects.
 Data collection methods training is also provided to green belt holder.

 Yellow Belt (YB): YB can be an entry-level employee on the project.
 They have done the foundation course of sigma and have acquired basic knowledge of it.
 In the Six Sigma project, they assist the Green belt and black belt.
 Data collection methods can be one of the task YB performs in some projects.